jimlawruk/replay-run/readme.md

-# ReplayRun
+# Replay Run

-## Replay your GPX runs or rides on a map.
+## Replay your running and riding GPS recorded activities on a map.
+Compare your activities to previous days or your rivals.

 ### Setup: